jac459/yamaha-musiccast/README.md

 - Musiccast Link: Changed the Albumart that is displayed when a Device is a Client in a Group.
 - Input Directory: The Directory will now close after selecting an Input
 - Other minor Improvements

+### Version 15
+- Media Browser: Improved when to show Banner "No Content for Input: XY"
+- *[Button "Dimmer 0": slightly changed Code but still under Construction]*

 ## ToDos
 - Further Improve the Directory "Media Browser" (Add: playback next/ add to queue, show Playlist)